BINFOST/HomeAutomation/ReadMe.md

 # Practical Session of Software Testing

-## TP2 : Home automation Code Coverage
+# TP2 : Home automation Code Coverage

+## Information

+Release a new version of your work per part completed.
+Answers can be put in a word, txt or markdown document and then commit in the [doc/] folder.

+Please add your name, id and mail in the pom.xml in the developers section!

+You can work either alone, either by group of 2.

+*Deadline*: 21st April 2017 23:59:59 (GMT +2)

+## Instructions

 A House consists of Rooms.
 Rooms can be connected to other rooms.